AudreyFI/coach-admin/README.md

 ## Usage

-1. Add your own users in the USERS array in the .env file
+1. Add your own members in the MEMBERS array in the .env file This project contains an implementation of mock repositories but you can switch to an api implementation with the help of the repositories/dependencies.ts file.
+This file is injected when calling the services so you can easily switch between mocks and api.

 2. Start the development server: